Saurabh-Mudgal/IEEE-Python_Workshop-2018/README.md

 # IEEE-Python_Workshop-2018
-Intoductory workshop to python for IEEE
+by Saurabh Mudgal for IEEE NTU Student Branch